Sometimes your life can be improved by something as simple as one warm coat.

 So he sat nursing an eggnog latte so it would last until he figured out how to get home.
 He used this time to do his homework, which kept it from being wasted.

 His stomach growled so he decided he needed to get something to eat.
 Starbuck’s had sandwiches and salads, but the few left looked a little tired.
-Or, they looked ‘a little long in the tooth,’ as his grandma had often said before she passed away.
+Or, they looked a little long in the tooth, as his grandma would often say before she passed away.
 When she’d say that it had always made him laugh.
 Besides being less than fresh, what Jeremy saw in the display case were expensive for someone on a very limited budget.

 He could walk about four blocks from Starbuck’s to McDonald’s and order off the dollar menu, or have a quarter pounder or a daily double, and a Coke.
 That sounded like a good idea, so he put on his backpack, threw out his cup and napkin, pulled his hood over his head, zipped up his hoodie, and left for the ten minute walk to McDonald’s.

 The weather was colder, a lot colder, than when he left school.
 Maybe coming downtown had been a bad idea.
 He was shivering when he arrived at McDonald’s.
 The interior felt warm and comfortable.
 His meal cost just over three dollars for a double special, fries, and a Coke.
 ‘Not bad,’ he thought.
 There were several empty tables.
 He picked one away from the door but next to a window.
 He enjoyed watching the traffic and the people walking with their coats pulled tight around them trying to keep warm.
 After eating he headed to Broadway Plaza in the south part of downtown.
 Maybe he’d see someone he knew and could get a ride home.